Luke Littler: Early career

-2023: World Youth champion
+2023: World youth champion

 Littler continued to play on the World Darts Federation circuit in 2023.
 He won the British Classic, whitewashing Carl Wilkinson 5–0 in the final.
 On the same weekend, he also won the British Open, defeating Peter Jacques 5–2 in the final.

 Littler made his debut at a PDC major event at the 2023 UK Open, qualifying for the tournament via an amateur qualifying event organised by Rileys.
 He reached the fourth round alongside fellow Rileys qualifier Thomas Banks, where he lost to eventual semi-finalist Adam Gawlas 10–8.
 Also in 2023, Littler won the third and fourth seasons of the MODUS Super Series.

 Littler competed in the 2023 PDC Development Tour series.
 He won five events and finished second on the 2023 Development Tour Order of Merit behind Gian van Veen.

-On 26 November, Littler beat Gian van Veen 6–4 in the 2023 PDC World Youth Championship final.
+On 26 November, Littler beat Van Veen 6–4 in the 2023 PDC World Youth Championship final.
 The next month, he retained his JDC World Darts Championship title, defeating Álmos Kovács 5–3 in the final.